vikki-111/vikki-111/README.md

 ### What i’m up to

-- Btech @ Gitam university
+- Btech @ Gitam University
 - Writing code in C and python
 - building small tools like:
   - a custom pomodoro timer